 At the end of the third month, the coach met with both Beth and Charles for their first quarterly review.
 This meeting was a critical touchpoint where the progress made so far was assessed, the scorecard was reviewed, and any necessary adjustments were made.

-This collaborative approach ensured that both Charles and Beth were aligned and that any potential challenges were addressed early on.
+This collaborative approach ensured both Charles and Beth were aligned and any potential challenges were addressed early on.

 The Role of the Coach: Guiding Both Beth and Charles